jaracle/james/README.md

   ./setup.sh [options]
 Options:
 --host Specify host of your email server.
---account Initialize a email account.
+--account Initialize a email account(Note:DO NOT INCLUDE HOST NAME).
 --password Password of your account.
 --pop3 POP3 protocol port.
 --smtp SMTP protocol port.